agile-ts/documentation/docs/Interfaces.md

 #### `allowedTags`

-Sometimes logging can be very confusing, and overwhelming if the console gets spammed with logs that doesn't matter right now.
+Sometimes logging can be very confusing, and overwhelming if the console is flooded with logs that doesn't matter at the time.
-Therefore, tags are created, which filter logs specifically by tags.
+Therefore, tags are created that filter logs specifically by tags.
 ```ts {2}
 const logger = new Logger({
     allowedTags: ["jeff", "hans"]